leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * What we learned in the past influences how we behave now and how we might behave in the future.
 * We look for ways to apply what we already know to new situations.
-* Transfer refets to our ability to take information and behaviors learned in one context and apply it in another.
+* Transfer refers to our ability to take information and behaviors learned in one context and apply it in another.

 ### Generalization

 * We generalize our past experiences and transfer what we have learned to similar situations.
-* If it even remotly looks like something we have done before, we will interact with it using those behaviors.
+* If it even remotely looks like something we have done before, we will interact with it using those behaviors.
 * When experiences are identifiably analogous, people will generalize and transfer their knowledge more efficiently.
-* The less similar the situation appear, the more cognitive effort tit takes to determine if a past learned behavior is relevand and should be applied.
+* The less similar the situation appears, the more cognitive effort it takes to determine if a past learned behavior is relevant and should be applied.
 * Facilitate generalization by making it easier for people to identify analogous situations.

 ### Discrimination learning

-* People also learn how to distiguish among situations or problems that may appear similar but are actually different.
+* People also learn how to distinguish among situations or problems that may appear similar but are actually different.
-* Do not design a product that misleads people to predicting it operates in a way it does not, or makes it look non-interactive.
+* Do not design a product that misleads people to predict it operates in a way it does not, or makes it look non-interactive.